mdzik/coldfront-cli/README.md

 # coldfront-cli
-GOLang Attept for an ColdFront REST API client
+GOLang attepmt for an ColdFront REST API client